SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

-Filmmakers are encouraged to participate in panel discussions, receptions and other events.
+Filmmakers are also encouraged to participate in panel discussions, receptions and other events.
 We continue to foster student and local filmmaking, which provides opportunities for guest filmmakers to present a workshop or lecture focused on a specific topic or specialty.
 Other guests are invited to screen our student and local short films and give constructive feedback to the filmmakers.
 This type of mentoring helps to strengthen local filmmaking and continue our relationships with area universities.

 ABOUT THE FESTIVAL

-After nine years, HHM organizers continue to strive to be an innovative festival for genuinely independent films and original music.
+After ten years, Hell’s Half Mile organizers continue to strive to be an innovative festival for genuinely independent films and original music.
 This festival is about connecting the filmmaker and the festival-goer.
 Period.
 Well, and parties too.

-Each year HHM screens great narrative films, like the Midwest Premiere of Terry McMahon’s “Patrick’s Day” jury award winner for Best Feature at the 2014 Woodstock Film Festival, and winner of the Hell’s Half Mile jury award for Best Screenplay.
-Quirky comedies like James Westby’s “Rid of Me” and “The Auteur” have been big hits with HHM audiences.
+Each year we screen great narrative films, like the Midwest Premiere of Terry McMahon’s “Patrick’s Day” jury award winner for Best Feature at the 2014 Woodstock Film Festival, and winner of the Hell’s Half Mile jury award for Best Screenplay.
+Quirky comedies like James Westby’s “Rid of Me” and Neil LaBute’s “Dirty Weekend” have been big hits with HHM audiences.
 Co-director Mark Covino attended with the international hit "A Band Called Death" which won the HHM "Fest Best" award.
 Rider Strong has been a guest at HHM with four amazing films over two years, including “The Dungeon Master,” written and directed with his brother Shiloh and winner of the 2011 Tribeca Film Festival Best (Online) Short Film.
 Visit hhmfest.com for complete lists of all films presented.